 Address: Château de Fontainebleau – 77300 Fontainebleau

-Opening hours: The castle is open every day except on Tuesdays, on the 1st of January, 1st of May and 25th of December from 9:30am.
+Opening hours: The castle opens every day except on Tuesdays, on January 1st, May 1st and December 25th at 9:30am.

 Access: By car, from Paris take the A6 highway (Porte d’Orléans or Porte d’Italie), take the Fontainebleau exit then follow the ‘château’ signs.